“The” does not often give a noun general meaning but it does if the noun is of the right kind

 (k) Numerous daunting challenges face the newly-qualified teacher.

-Nouns can be described (“modified”) by three main kinds of following structure: participles, preposition phrases and relative clauses (see 15.
+Nouns can be described (“modified”) by four main kinds of following structure: participles, preposition phrases, statements with a conjunction like that, where or when, and statements with a relative pronoun like who, which or that (see 15.
 Half-Read Sentences).
 General-meaning nouns followed by any of these seem able to have the especially when they are plural or uncountable:

 (l) (The) roads in large cities are usually congested.